eraxillan/qgit5/README_WIN.txt

-This is qgit.exe statically linked to Trolltech Qt4.3.3 for Windows Open source edition
+This is qgit.exe statically linked to Digia Qt 4.8.7 for Windows Open source edition

 PREREQUISITES

-- You need msysgit (http://code.google.com/p/msysgit/) correctly installed
+- You need msysgit (https://git-for-windows.github.io/) correctly installed

 NOTES